Skip to contents

 type

 A single character string specifying the type of the node.
 Depending on whether the node is a root node, a child node or a time-dependent node different node types are allowed.
 See details.
+Alternatively, a suitable function may be passed directly to this argument.

 parents